Small Family CSA Farm

 Yes, morning shifts are spent primarily in the fields harvesting (but sometimes there is work in the packing shed).
 Afternoon shifts are spent primarily in the packing shed working with the vegetables that were harvested in the morning (but often there are outside jobs as well).

-Can two of us come each week for 2 hours?
+Can two of us come each week for 1 and a half hours?

 No. Leaving in the middle of a shift is not very satisfying for you and not as helpful for the farm.